 They further state, “Since the Center’s founding, our work has informed key U.S. strategic choices and has been acted on by Republican and Democratic leaders in the executive branch and on Capitol Hill.”

 Funded by / Ownership

-The Center for a New American Security is 501(c)3 tax-exempt nonprofit organization.
-The website discloses their donors with those listed as giving 500K or more in 2018 as:
+The Center for a New American Security is a 501(c)3 tax-exempt nonprofit organization.
+The website discloses its donors with those listed as giving 500K or more in 2018 as:

 - The John D. and Catherine T. MacArthur Foundation

 - Northrop Grumman Systems Corporation

 - Quadrivium Foundation